artmen1516/automated-blog-posts/README.md

 The script `index.js` uses [HuggingFace Spaces](https://huggingface.co/spaces) to generate the new post.
 It uses the [yuntian-deng/ChatGPT](https://huggingface.co/spaces/yuntian-deng/ChatGPT) space using `gpt-3.5-turbo` to generate the post.

 ### 3. Publish Post
+The script `index.js` uses the [Sanity HTTP API Mutations](https://www.sanity.io/docs/http-mutations) to create the new post in Sanity.

 ## Requirements